Contributor: Greenleaf Hospital clinical team member Kathryn Taylor, MA, LPC/MHSP

 It is important to understand the possibility that drugs such as DXM can be abused even though they are not generally considered dangerous.

-Temptation to experiment with drugs as well as poor decision making have led many to use even these common drugs in the early stages of a lifetime of abuse.
+The temptation to experiment with drugs as well as poor decision making have led many to use even these common drugs in the early stages of a lifetime of abuse.
 Understanding the risks and symptoms of abuse will help you protect yourself and your family.

 Dextromethorphan can be bought in large amounts easily because it can be purchased through many different pharmacies or stores and also from several online websites.